 Cosmetics brands like Shu Uemura Pressed Eye Shadows, Chanel Lipsticks, MAC Foundations, Dior Lip Glow are the things that I keep using year after year.

-Don’t spend money on the beauty products that you don’t use.
+Don’t waste money on beauty products that you don’t use.
 They just clutter your spaces.
-Also, they all have a shelf life and you’re just wasting your money of not using them.
+Also, they all have a shelf life and you’re just wasting your money by not using them.